 5. Do your homework… in the right way

 If you’re like me, you’ve probably spent hours googling thing like ‘alternative careers for doctors’, and seen unhelpful lists of other careers that are vaguely related to medicine.
 But I stopped when a friend of mine, Dr Evgenia Galinskaya (also mentioned above), who used to be a Dermatology reg, told me not to do this.
 (Her exact words were: “stop googling alternative careers for doctors!”)
+In fact, she’s just updated her excellent blog post about this very issue, so check it out.

 Those lists are bullshit written by people who have only a vague idea of what the job market actually looks like.
 You are not limited to those lists.
 When was the last time you sat down and thought about what you wanted to do?
 Years of medical school and postgrad training give you a plethora of skills, but it can make medics forget that they have other facets to their personalities.

-Give yourself the chance to rediscover your natural skills, weaknesses and goals.
+So give yourself the chance to rediscover your natural skills, weaknesses and goals, and be open-minded.
 It might not come straight away, because you aren’t used to asking yourself what do I actually want.
 But it’ll come in time.
 Finding your sense of purpose and direction is a journey – start it now.

 6. Evaluate your own health

 The GMC estimates that 10-20% of doctors suffer from depression at some stage, but more recent studies suggest that the real figure is much, much higher than this.
+I suspect that, after this pandemic is thorugh with us, the percentage will be even higher.

 Of course, not every doctor who questions their career will be experiencing either mental or physical health issues, but I think the risk of this happening is greater, because changing career just isn’t something we do.
 As I said before, it’s classically been a bit of a taboo – you work so hard and invest so much personally; leaving could naturally make you feel that a lot of time and effort has been wasted.
 Then there are the wishes of your family or colleagues, and their investment in your career, plus the horrible, awful guilt many doctors feel about leaving.
 When all of this was added together, for me, it made the misery so intense that I honestly began to wish I could go to sleep and not wake up again.